Shah accuses Uddhav of betraying BJP for CM's post after 2019 Maha polls; slams Rahul for remarks abroad | Politics

 Shah accuses Uddhav of betraying BJP for CM's post after 2019 Maha polls; slams Rahul for remarks abroad

-Union Home Minister Amit Shah on Saturday accused Shiv Sena UBT leader Uddhav Thackeray of betraying the BJP for the chief ministers post after the Maharashtra Assembly elections in 2019 by joining hands with Nationalist Congress Party and Congress.Addressing a rally at Nanded as a part of the BJPs outreach campaign to mark the completion of nine years of the Narendra Modi government, Shah said the BJP didnt bring down the Thackeray-led MVA government last year, but they were Shiv Sainiks who were tired of Thackerays policies and were not ready to go with the NCP headed by Sharad Pawar.
+Union Home Minister Amit Shah on Saturday accused Shiv Sena UBT leader Uddhav Thackeray of betraying the BJP for the chief ministers post after the Maharashtra Assembly elections in 2019 by joining hands with Nationalist Congress Party and Congress.Addressing a rally at Nanded as a part of the BJPs outreach campaign to mark the completion of nine years of the Narendra Modi government, Shah said the BJP didnt bring down the Thackeray-led MVA government last year.He said Shiv Sainiks who were tired of Thackerays policies and were not ready to go with the NCP headed by Sharad Pawar.

 - Country: